UN chief leads drive for aid pledges for war-battered Yemen

-GENEVA (AP) — The U.N. secretary-general is joining top officials from dozens of countries at a pledging conference for war-battered Yemen, a relatively overlooked conflict that has killed thousands and created the world’s biggest humanitarian crisis.
+GENEVA (AP) — U.N.
+Secretary-General Antonio Guterres joined top officials from dozens of countries at a pledging conference on Tuesday for war-battered Yemen, a relatively overlooked conflict that has killed thousands and created the world’s biggest humanitarian crisis.

-Sweden and Switzerland joined the United Nations and Secretary-General Antonio Guterres in hosting the day-long event aimed at raising awareness and mobilizing resources amid a deteriorating situation in the poor Arabian Peninsula nation.
+Sweden and Switzerland joined the United Nations in hosting the day-long event that aimed to drum up funds toward a $2.96 billion U.N. appeal to provide assistance and protection to people in Yemen, a poor Arabian Peninsula nation.

-Tuesday’s gathering will drum up funds toward the U.N.’s $2.96 billion appeal to provide assistance and protection to people in Yemen.
+A Saudi-led, Western-backed coalition has been at war with Iran-allied Shiite rebels for over three years in a conflict that has killed more than 10,000 people and left 22.2 million people needing humanitarian aid.

-A Saudi-led coalition has been at war with Iran-allied Shiite rebels for more than three years in a conflict that has killed more than 10,000 people and left 22.2 million people in need of humanitarian aid.
+In opening remarks, Guterres decried a “catastrophic” situation in Yemen, pointing out that a child aged under 5 dies every 10 minutes from preventable causes, and 8.4 million people do not know how they will obtain their next meal.
+Many face the threat of starvation.

 Most Read Nation & World Stories